vexip-ui/vexip-ui/docs/en-US/component/modal.md

 :::

-:::demo modal/drag
+:::demo modal/long-content

-### Draggable
+### Long Content

-Add the `draggable` prop to enable dragging of modals.
+Can be used in combination with scroll component when the content is too long.

 :::